 Table of contents:-

 - What is Rapid Application Development?

-- What are the stages of RAD?
+- What are the phases of rapid application development (RAD)?

-- What is the History of RAD?
+- What is the History of rapid application development (RAD)?

 - Drawbacks of RAD

 - What are the best rapid application development tools?